ThatJeffGuy/speaker-identification-toolkit/README.md

 ## Tips for Best Results

-1. **Use high-quality source videos** for better audio extraction.
-2. **Run audio through vocal isolators** before diarization for cleaner speaker detection.
+1. **Run audio through vocal isolators** such as UVR, before diarization for cleaner speaker detection.
-3. **Listen to multiple segments per speaker** to ensure correct speaker identification.
+2. **Listen to multiple segments per speaker** during identification, to ensure correct speaker identification.
-4. **Confirm speaker identity across episodes** for consistency.

 ## Troubleshooting
 - **Hugging Face token issues**: Update the `HF_TOKEN` variable in `diarize-dataset.py` with your valid token.